-For example, GeneXus generates applications for the Web and/or Mobile and smart devices (from a watch, cell phone, tablet or TV), for the target platform selected by the developer (certain language, database, environment, platform, with web responsive design, etc.).
+For example, GeneXus generates applications for the Web and/or Mobile and Smart Devices, for the target platform selected by the developer (certain language, database, environment, platform, with web responsive design, etc.).

 This document is a beginners' guide for developing applications with GeneXus.